Pyntony/emod/README.md

-funtoo
+emod
 ======

-Tools for Funtoo and Gentoo
+emod is a tool for managing package.\* files for portage.
+Its goals are simplicity, effeciency and ease of use.

 **emod is still in development, please don't use it yet!**